 Reading any of the above books on Ireland is going to make you want to travel there.
 I always read several books set in a particular location before or during a trip.
 But sometimes you need some practical advice to help you plan your trip.
 These Ireland travel books and blogs will help you better understand each region and give you practical travel planning tips.

-You can get Kindle Unlimited with your Amazon Prime account.
-If you don’t have an Amazon Prime account, give it a try with a 30-day free trial HERE.
+Most of the Lonely Planet Guides (and many other books) are free with Kindle Unlimited.
+If you don’t have Kindle Unlimited, give it a try with a 30-day free trial HERE.

 Irish Travel Blog Resources